 Journal of Turkish Spinal Surgery (www.jtss.org), is the official publication of the Turkish Spinal Surgery Society.
-First journal was printed on January, in 1990.
-It is a double-blind peer-reviewed multidisciplinary journal for the physicians who deal with spinal diseases and publishes original studies which offer significant contributions to the development of the spinal knowledge.
-The journal publishes original scientific research articles, invited reviews and case reports that are accepted by the Editorial Board, in English.
+The first journal was printed on January, in 1990.
+It is a double-blind peer-reviewed multidisciplinary journal for the physicians who deal with spinal diseases and publishes original studies which offer significant contributions to developing of the spinal knowledge.
+The journal publishes original scientific research articles, invited reviews and case reports accepted by the Editorial Board, in English.